What is DBT?

 ✔️ Interpersonal Effectiveness

-At the end of each module, we hold a Multi-Family Group where parents/caregivers join the session to discuss special topics and skills learned, helping families support and coach their teen in using self-management strategies at home.
+At the end of each module, we hold a Multi-Family Group where parents/guardians join the session to discuss special topics and skills learned, helping families support and coach their teen in using self-management strategies at home.

 Group Fees & Enrollment

-Group Fee: $95*
+Weekly Group Fee: $95*

 One-Time Materials Fee: $100* — Covers group members’ first copy of the DBT Skills Workbook, group activities, snacks and beverages.